DeevitYakkundi/Networking-Systems/Readme.md

     ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/9cfd92d7-3a7c-49ad-a094-7c14cf6f9140/552b1b76-e9b3-4bd7-ac13-e3b872542371/Untitled.png)

-    This is done to slow down the consumption of IP ad
+    This is done to slow down the consumption of IP addresses

+---

+## Data Link Layer

+- The packets that we receive from network layer data link layer is responsible to send these packets over physical layer -